Prison Workouts: The No Equipment Way to Transform Your Body

 They’re hard and dirty, and most of the people we see in the gym need more of that.
 We need to learn that exercise isn’t always on our terms, and it’s good to get better at working hard even in suboptimal settings.

 You don’t need the planets to align to get your workout in.
 You don’t need a $1000 barbell and plates set, and you certainly don’t need whatever the Smith machine is trying to do.
-Your fitness goals are not about equipment, they’re about your mentality and work ethic.
+Your fitness goals are not about equipment, they’re about your mentality and work ethic

 Prison workouts force you to confront the real challenge: just working as hard as possible for as long as possible!
+Stay strong by consistently pushing through tough workouts, even when the environment is challenging.

 How to build a good prison workout